This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 Once you have drawn the shape and location of your loft, you will then need to measure up.
 Take the measurements in meters, as this will make your life easier when buying packs of loft boards.
 Chipboard loft boards typically come in packs of 3, in dimensions such as 2400 x 600 or 1220 x 320.

 Step 2.
 Review your Current Insulation

-If you currently have insulation between your joists, but looks very dusty and compressed.
-Then I recommend you remove it and replace with new 100mm thick insulation.
+If you currently have insulation between your joists but looks very dusty and compressed.
+Then I recommend you remove it and replace it with new 100mm thick insulation.
 If you do not need to insulate between your joists, go to step 4.

 Step 3.
 Lay Insulation Between your Joists